oasisprotocol/old-docs/src/operators/joining-the-testnet.md

     tendermint: warn
     tendermint/context: error
   format: JSON
   # By default logs are output to stdout.
-If you're running this in docker keep the
+If you would like to output logs to
+  # a file, you can use:
-  # default
+  #
-  #file: /var/log/oasis-node.log
+  # file: /var/log/oasis-node.log

+# Genesis.
+genesis:
   # Path to the genesis file for the current version of the network.
-genesis:
   file: /serverdir/etc/genesis.json

 # Worker configuration.
 worker:
   registration:
-    # In order for the node to register itself the entity.json of the entity
+    # In order for the node to register itself, the entity.json of the entity
     # used to provision the node must be available on the node.
     entity: /serverdir/node/entity/entity.json